JasonDnfkr/testgit/English.md

 ### Self-intro

-Hello interviewer, I sincerely appreciate this valuable interview opportunity provided by **Bosch**.
-My name is Zehao Zhang, and I am currently a 24th-year master student majoring in software engineering at the School of Software, Nanjing University.
-I am interested in applying for the position of Middleware Embedded Development.
-Next, I will briefly introduce myself.
+Hello everyone, I'm glad I have the opportunity provided by **Lenovo**.
+My name is Zehao Zhang, and I am currently a master student majoring in software engineering at Nanjing University.
+I am interested in applying for the position of Cpp Software Engineer.
+Next, I will give a brief introduction about myself.

-In terms of academic performance, I have achieved excellent grades during my academic career.
-During my undergraduate studies, I ranked first in my major in the school and passed the CET-6.
-In terms of awards, I received the National Scholarship in 2019-2020.
+In my academic performance, I have achieved excellent grades during my academic career.
+During my undergraduate studies, I ranked first in my major at the school.
+In terms of awards, I received the National Scholarship in 2020 (two thousand twenty).

-In terms of internships, during the summer holiday, I interned at Vivo Mobile Communications Co., Ltd., holding the position of Storage System Engineer.
+In terms of internships, I interned at vivo Smartphone during the summer, working as a Storage System Engineer.
 I was responsible for the development and maintenance of storage modules within the Linux kernel.
-During my tenure, I primarily resolved issues related to file system storage data inconsistency in practical projects and participated in contributions to the Linux open-source community.
+I primarily resolved issues related to file system, and data inconsistency.
+I also give some contributions to the Linux open-source community.

-This experience deepened my understanding of kernel fundamentals and enhanced my ability to read large-scale project source code and swiftly locate bugs.
+> This experience deepened my understanding of kernel fundamentals and enhanced my ability to read large-scale project source code and swiftly locate bugs.
+>

-In terms of projects, a significant project experience I had was the design and implementation of a simulated x86 32-bit Linux-like operating system kernel.
-This project referenced the design of the Linux operating system, developed a kernel prototype, and has currently achieved fundamental kernel functionalities such as hard disk loading, interrupt and exception handling, virtual memory management with multi-level page tables, process scheduling and concurrency, privilege level isolation, and some system calls like sleep, fork, and exec.
+In terms of project experience,  I implemented a thrity-two-bit Linux-like operating system kernel prototype, based on intel x-eighty-six CPU.
+I mainly referenced the design of the Linux operating system.
+It has some fundamental kernel functionalities, such as hard disk loading, interrupt and exception handling, virtual memory management, process scheduling and concurrency, privilege level isolation, and some system calls like sleep, fork, exec and printf.

-In addition, during my undergraduate studies, I served as the class monitor and the president of the School of Computer Association, which also helped me develop my personal organizational coordination and communication skills.
+In addition, during my undergraduate studies, I served as the class monitor and the president of the School of Computer Association.
+These experiences greatly improved my communication skills and taught me the value of effective teamwork.

 That's my basic information.
-I hope to communicate and learn with you in this interview.
-Thank you!
+Thank you for considering my application, and I'm excited to learn more during this interview.
+Thank you.